-The School District reported cash equivalents of \$12,861,653.13 in Georgia Fund 1, a local government investment pool.
+The School District reported cash equivalents of \$7,998,132.02 in Georgia Fund 1, a local government investment pool, which is included in the cash balances above.
 Georgia Fund 1 is not registered with the SEC as an investment company and does not operate in a manner consistent with the SEC's Rule 2a-7 of the Investment Company Act of 1940.
 The investment is valued at the pool's share price, \$1.00 per share, which approximates fair value.
 The pool is an AAAf rated investment pool by Standard and Poor's.
 The weighted average maturity of Georgia Fund 1 may not exceed 60 days.
-The weighted average maturity for Georgia Fund 1 on June 30, 2016, was 42 days.
+The weighted average maturity for Georgia Fund 1 on June 30, 2017, was 26 days.